Germany: Thai king again under tax, political spotlight | DW | 14.02.2022

 "The Thai government has assured us that it will accept this requirement and act accordingly," they added.

-However, another source in the German foreign ministry, who requested anonymity, said they are continually assessing the situation and could alter its stance if any new information comes to light.
-Pressure is still coming from politicians and civil-society actors in Germany for a change of government policy.
+However, another source in the German foreign ministry, who requested anonymity, said they are continually assessing the situation and could alter their stance if any new information was to come to light.
+Pressure from politicians and civil-society actors in Germany for a change of government policy continues.

 "We would be grateful if the German government removed the immunity of the Thai King and opened the pathway for criminal procedure under the German law to proceed," she said.